CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 ### 4.1 Literature

-Additional information on hazards and security measures in the area of ​​"data protection concept" can be found in the following publications, among others:
+Additional information on threats and security measures in the "data protection concept" can be found in the following publications, among others:

 * #### [27001] ISO / IEC 27001: 2013